Toby Flood

-Tobias Gerald Albert Cecil Lieven Flood (born 8 August 1985) is an English rugby union coach and former player.
+Tobias Gerald Albert Lieven Flood (born 8 August 1985) is an English rugby union coach and former player.
 He is currently kicking and skills coach at Newcastle Falcons in Premiership Rugby.
 During his playing career his position was fly half or inside centre.
 He played over 300 games in his club career across his three professional clubs, Newcastle Falcons, Toulouse and Leicester Tigers.
 He played 60 international matches for England between 2006 and 2014.

 Early life

 Toby Flood was born on 8 August 1985 at Frimley Park Hospital in Frimley, Surrey.
 Both of his grandfathers were actors.
 His paternal grandfather, Gerald Flood, voiced the robot companion Kamelion in Doctor Who.
 His maternal grandfather was German actor Albert Lieven, who appeared in The Guns of Navarone, and his maternal grandmother was English actress Susan Shaw.
-Flood's father, Tim, was (2013) the programme and marketing manager of the Customs House Theatre, South Shields.
+Flood's father (Tim) was Theatre Manager of the National Theatre, London, General Manager at the Redgrave Theatre, Farnham and (2013) the Programme and Marketing manager of the Customs House Theatre, South Shields.

 Flood was brought up in Morpeth, Northumberland where he attended Chantry School.
 He also went to the Kings School in Tynemouth.
 Flood graduated from Northumbria University in 2007 with a degree in business management, and has also undertaken a Graduate Diploma in Law, in preparation for his planned post-rugby career as a lawyer.